it3049c-fall22-henderson/rock-paper-scissors-winklenp/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] All tests are passing
+- [x] All tests are passing
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

+I did this alone so i think i deserve 15/20 on this assignment

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?
+I encountered struggles due to time to finish the assignment, not due to difficulty of the assignment.
+Should have been stretched over two weeks.

 ### How long it took us to finish this?
+It took me over 5 hours on this assignment. i had to move on to work for other classes as i have to work full time to support myself.